typesafehub/conductr-doc/src/main/play-doc/developer/BundleConfiguration.md

 diskSpace            | The amount of disk space required to host an expanded bundle and configuration. endpoints            | Discussed [below](#Endpoints). file-system-type	 | Describes the type of the bundle and can be either "universal" or "docker".
 A universal type means that this bundle copmonent will be run outside of a container.
 The Host environment will therefore be available, including a Java runtime.
 Docker types expect a Dockerfile to reside within a component.
-The Docker component will be built and run at the time of the bundle being run. memory               | The total amount of system memory required to run the bundle. name				 | The human readable name of the bundle.
+The Docker component will be built and run at the time of the bundle being run. memory               | The amount of resident memory required to run the bundle.
+Use the Unix top command to determine this value by observing the RES and rounding up to the nearest 10MiB. name				 | The human readable name of the bundle.
 This name appears often in operational output such as the CLI. nrOfCpus             | The number of cpus required to run the bundle (can be fractions thereby expressing a portion of CPU).
 Required. protocol			 | Discussed [below](#Endpoints).